mabq/arch-base/README.md

      > Reboot and use `lsblk` to make sure disk has been wiped.

-   - Once booted, change the root password:
+   - Change the root password:

      ```bash
      passwd